zconn08/Wandergram/README.md

 [heroku]: http://www.wandergram.io/

 ## Minimum Viable Product
 Wandergram is a photo sharing app for travelers that allows users to display beautiful photos of their journeys around the world.
 It is a map-focused version of Instagram built on Rails and Backbone.

+Home Screen:

+Take a Tour:

+![hovering]

 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->